 Certain dog breeds are more likely to get red eyes because of dryness or blocked tear ducts, like Poodles and Cocker Spaniels.
 Treatment is not always necessary – but your dog should always be seen by a vet.

 Short-nosed dog breeds, such as Shih Tzu, Pekingese, Maltese, and Pugs, are susceptible to developing red eyes as a result of ingrown hairs in the skin folds around the eyes.
 Your veterinarian will determine the best way to treat the underlying problem.
 Some eye conditions will heal on their own, while others require surgery.
-For example, surgery may be necessary for puppies who have red eyes because the tear ducts did not open normally during development.

 Red eyes are fairly common in dogs.
 The reasons could be many.
 It’s always best to be safe and have your dog checked out by a vet.